-Conclusion -- A more current approach to estimating mortality rates for valuation purposes would be to use PubG-2010(B) adjusted for partially credible plan-specific experience, then projecting generationally using MP2018 or MP 2019.
-Using the below-median rates (Table B) is suggested as a proxy for geographic category adjustments.
+Conclusion -- A more current approach to estimating mortality rates for valuation purposes would be to use PubS-2010(B) adjusted for partially credible plan-specific experience, then projecting generationally using MP2018 or MP 2019.
+Using the below-median rates (Table B) for public safety plans is suggested as a proxy for geographic and job category adjustments.